Killivalavan: Reward of Vellaikkudi Nakanar

+Ranganathaswamy Temple, Srirangam

-The Vimana of Srirangam temple originally came out of "parkadal" with the powers of Brahma Deva.
-The Incarnation of lord Vishnu called Ramavathara has performed poojas to this Vimana.
-But as a symbol of love he gave this vimana to vibishana (brother of Ravana).
-With a condition, to not to keep that on earth.
-While He took this Vimana and was traveling towards Sri Lanka, Lord Vinayaka played a trick and made that to stick on the region now called Srirangam, on the banks of River Cauvery.
+The Vimana of Srirangam temple originally came out of "parkadal" with the penance of Brahma Deva.
+This God was brought down by the ancestors of Rama called Ikshvaku.
+This god was worshiped by all kings in the family.
+The Incarnation of Lord Vishnu called Rama was the 80th king in this verse and also performed poojas to this Vimana.
+After killing Ravana and reaching ayodhya he gave this Vimana to Vibishana (brother of Ravana) as a symbol of love.
+While He took this Vimana and was traveling towards Sri Lanka, Lord Vishnu wanted to stay here which made the Vimanam to stick on the region now called Srirangam Ranganathaswamy temple, on the banks of River Cauvery.
 Then Chola kings namely Dharmavarcholan and KilliValavan developed the shrine into Big Temple seen now.
 They have laid the basic foundations and primary buildings of the great Temple.
+The temple also has mentions in Sangam literature that it has been worshiped by many of the Sangam era (500 BCE to the 300 CE), there are mentions in many books like Akanaṉūṟu, Purananuru, Paripāṭal and Silapadikaram.

+Example:- Silapadikaram (book 11, lines 35–40):

-Killivalavan’s Reign
+Killivalavan's Reign

 Killivalavan is celebrated in eighteen songs by ten different minstrels and himself figures as the author of a poem sung in praise of his friend Pannan who was the chieftain of Sirukudi (Purananuru – 173).
 Urayur was the capital of Killivalavan (Purananuru – 69).

 Killivalavan was a capable king and was both brave and generous, but somewhat headstrong.
 A great deal of good advice was very tactfully offered to him by the poets.

 Siege of Karur

-The siege and capture of the Chera capital Karur was the standout military achievement of Killivalavan’s reign and has been the subject of a number of poems.
-The poet Alattur Kilar made an effort to divert Killivalavan’s attention from this enterprise in order to save Karur from destruction by gently chiding him for pitting himself against an enemy unworthy of his prowess (Purananuru – 36).
-However this effort was futile and the city of karur fell to the Chola.
+The siege and capture of the Chera capital Karur was the standout military achievement of Killivalavan's reign and has been the subject of a number of poems.
+The poet Alattur Kilar made an effort to divert Killivalavan's attention from this enterprise in order to save Karur from destruction by gently chiding him for pitting himself against an enemy unworthy of his prowess (Purananuru – 36).
+However, this effort was futile and the city of Karur fell to the Chola.

 Defeat against Pandya

-Purananuru poems are silent on Killivalavan’s campaigns in the south against the Pandyas, but the poet Nakkirar in a poem in Akananuru (poem 345) makes reference to the defeat suffered by the forces of Killivalavan in the hands of the Pandya commander Palayan Maran.
+Purananuru poems are silent on Killivalavan's campaigns in the south against the Pandyas, but the poet Nakkirar in a poem in Akananuru (poem 345) makes reference to the defeat suffered by the forces of Killivalavan in the hands of the Pandya commander Palayan Maran.